mrkkrp/markkarpov.com/post/megaparsec-7.md

 of them, but on many, and that's impressive), and this does transform into performance improvements for real parsers too.

-I maintain a few projects that use Megaparsec and they all have benchmarks for the parsers, so I checked how the dev version of Megaparsec is doing:

-* For parsers that use `getSourcePos` (`getPosition` in older versions of Megaparsec) i.e. lookup column position or deal with indentation there is no difference.

-* For other parsers there is 20-30% of speedup (memory usage stays mostly the same).

-Finally, here is the [older benchmark][parsers-bench] comparing Attoparsec and Megaparsec.
+Here is the [older benchmark][parsers-bench] comparing Attoparsec and Megaparsec.
 I used it to compare Attoparsec vs Megaparsec 6 vs Megaparsec 7.
 Here is a table which shows simplified results (run on my laptop):

 | Benchmark | Attoparsec 0.13.2.2 | Megaparsec 6.5.0 | Megaparsec 7.0.0
 |-----------|--------------------:|-----------------:|----------------: